Survey of Low-Resource Machine Translation: Model-centric Techniques

-In this section, we will review recent machine learning techniques that can improve low-resource MT, such as meta-learning for data-efficient domain adaptation and multilingual learning (Section~\ref{sec:ml:meta}), Bayesian and latent variable models for explicit quantification of uncertainty (Section~\ref{sec:ml:latent}) and alternatives to cross-entropy training (Section~\ref{sec:ml:train}) and beam search inference (Section~\ref{sec:ml:inference}).
+In this section, we will review recent machine learning techniques that can improve low-resource MT, such as meta-learning for data-efficient domain adaptation and multilingual learning (Section~\ref{sec:ml:meta}), Bayesian and latent variable models for explicit quantification of uncertainty (Section~\ref{sec:ml:latent}), alternatives to cross-entropy training (Section~\ref{sec:ml:train}) and beam search inference (Section~\ref{sec:ml:inference}).
+We will also briefly discuss rule-based approaches for translation between related low-resource languages (Section~\ref{sec:ml:rulebased}).